brahianrosswill/ComfyUI-geltz/README.md

 ### FFT Jitter (fftj)

 Improves details by adding tiny jitters to self-attention using an FFT.
+Values above `0.5` may do the opposite.

 ---